Abstract illustration of code brackets and a document icon connected by flowing lines

 Fax API: The Simplest Way to Send a Fax from Code

 A fax API lets your app, script, or AI agent send a fax over the phone network with a single HTTP request.
 No fax machine, no fax line, no legacy telephony stack.
-This guide covers what a fax API is, how FaxDrop's REST fax API works, and how to send your first fax in a few minutes.
+This guide covers what a fax API is, how FaxDrop's REST fax API works, and how to send your first fax from the developer page.

 By FaxDrop Team··7 min read